lilkidsuave/QbDlGui-Reborn/README.md

 # qbdl-gui

-qbdl-gui is a gui for qobuz-dl a tool used for downloading music from Qobuz.
+qbdl-gui is a gui for qobuz-dl by @vitiko98.

 ## Features